willief/ntracking/README.md

 ## Setup

-- These instructions assume that SNstatsNTracking has been copied to `.local/share/safe/tools/`
+- These instructions assume that ntracking has been copied to `.local/share/safe/tools/`

 - Ensure the script is executable: